-At least 70% of the Fund is invested in global fixed interest securities denominated in sterling or hedged back to sterling.
-Up to 30% of the Fund may be invested in other assets, including shares of companies based anywhere in the world, open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.
-The Fund may also enter into derivative transactions for investment (i.e. speculative) purposes.
+At least 70% of the Fund is invested in fixed interest securities issued by companies based anywhere in the world.
+Up to 30% of the Fund may be invested in other assets, including open-ended funds (including funds managed by Jupiter and its associates), cash and near cash.